ivankharak/tasker-react/README.md

 >### Version 4 Begni 🍆
 >The Version 4 `Begni` now gives the user option to Edit the tasks.

+>### Version 5 Piyaji 🍪
+>The Version 5 `Piyaji` of the Niyoga app has a backend support and all the data get's fetch from a json server.
+In result, the app will have all the data preserved even if the app is closed.
+>The custom methods are restored as well.
+The methods will delete all the data from the database.

 <br>

 <br>